 when ingested (for example from sucking) or inhaled (primarily an issue in manufacturing). ...
 Do not give children cast metal jewelry if there's a chance they will put it in their mouths!

-Lead is popular in manufacturing because its softness makes it easy to cast in a mold.
-Most base-metal beads, charms and findings available on the market today (including ours) contain small amounts of lead.
-As a rule of thumb, if a cast item isn't certified "lead free," it probably contains some lead.
+Lead is popular in manufacturing because its softness and melting temperature make it easy to cast in a mold.
+Most cheap base-metal beads, charms and findings available on the market today contain small amounts of lead.
+As a rule of thumb, if a cast item isn't certified "lead free," or if the price seems too good to be true, it probably contains some lead.

-These items can and often do still comply with strict laws, though!
-Many cast and other base-metal components comply with California's lead-in-adult-jewelry law by maintaining a low percentage of lead by weight.
+These items can and often do still comply with strict laws, though: Many cast and other base-metal components comply with California's lead-in-adult-jewelry law by maintaining an acceptably low percentage of lead by weight.
 With acceptably low amounts of lead by weight, they fit in California's

 Naturally Lead-Free Metals

 The following elements and alloys (mixtures of elements that create a metal) are either lead free or have a very low lead content because, by definition, they are comprised of metals other than lead: